boniface/quick.io/docs/binaries/quickio.rst

 	Configuration file to load.
 This option may be given multiple times to load multiple files; it understands most common globbing patterns.

+.. option:: --generate-config

+	Generate a configuration file containing all default values and print it to stdout.

 .. option:: -v, --version

 	Print the server version and exit.